ogra1/psplash-snap/README.md

 you can add the package name to the "build-packages" stanza in snapcraft.yaml and define the full path to the ttf file in the config.

+To disable the showing of the ssh command for remote logins, just remove the "showlogin" block from the apps: section in snapcraft.yaml

+    showlogin:
+      command: showlogin.sh
+      daemon: simple
+      plugs: [network, network-bind]

 ### Runtime configuration

 If you want to avoid any login consoles to take over your screen from psplash, add the option